deancochran/sveltekit-starter-pack/README.md

 - test the webhook endpoints using postman on an external network device
   - I recommend sending a postman request from another laptop using a hotspot from your phone's cellular data for ease of developer experience

-pnpm run prisma-studio should open the database view on port 5555
+pnpm run drizzle should open the database view on port 5555

 pnpm run stripe-webhook should open up stripe capabilities on your machine

+# ENSURE YOU'RE API WEBHOOKS ARE ENABLED!

+# ENSURE THE IP ADDRESSES ARE CORRECT

+# ENSURE COOKIES ARE BEING PASSED

+# CHECKOUT SWAPY https://swapy.tahazsh.com/ for Interval drag and drop